Setup a code¶

 - LOCAL CODES:

-- Relative path of the executable: The relative path of the executable file inside the folder entered in the previous step.
+- Relative path of executable inside code folder: The relative path of the executable file inside the folder entered in the previous step.

 - REMOTE CODES: